-About this paper
+About this report

-This consultation paper has been commissioned by the Insurance Council of Australia as part of its review of the insurance sector's options for reforms to improve the industry's contribution to national economic recovery and growth.
+This report has been commissioned by the Insurance Council of Australia as part of its review of the insurance sector's options for reforms to improve the industry's contribution to national economic recovery and growth.
 Its primary emphasis is concern from insurers, other stakeholders and the community about the availability and affordability of some categories of insurance cover for certain groups of customers.
 This paper deals only with commercial insurances.

-The Paper
+The report